4paradigm/OpenEmbedding/README.md

 ## About

-Openembedding is a distributed framework to accelerate TensorFlow training and support TensorFlow Serving.
+OpenEmbedding is a distributed framework to accelerate TensorFlow training and support TensorFlow Serving.
 It uses the parameter server architecture to store the `Embedding` Layer.
 So that single machine memory is not the limit of model size.
-Openembedding can cooperate with all-reduce framework to support both data parallel and model parallel.
+OpenEmbedding can cooperate with all-reduce framework to support both data parallel and model parallel.
 Compared with using all-reduce only, OpenEmbedding can achieve more than 500% acceleration in some conditions.

 ## Benchmark